 Wireless in-ear headphones send audio signals using infrared or radio waves.
 Consumers at call centers, fitness facilities, and other places are using wireless headphones and earbuds.
 Bluetooth communication protocols are used by wireless earphones, to transfer audio to several devices at the same time.
 Bluetooth-enabled devices may communicate and share data over a short distance utilizing radio transmission.
 Fitness, sports, gaming, and virtual reality all employ wireless earbuds.

 In terms of audio/sound quality, cost, and battery life wired earphones outperform wireless earbuds.
 The sound quality suffers due to the wireless in-ear headphone's use of Bluetooth technology to transmit the signal.
 The majority of wired in-ear headphones do not require a battery backup, which reduces the amount of noise produced by the battery power source.
 The 3.5mm audio jack on wired in-ear headphones is compatible with all the latest smartphones and audio devices.
 In various sectors such as aerospace, defense, media, and entertainment, wired in-ear headphones are casually utilized.

-Hearing headphones segment accounts for significant share among types.
-Noise-induced hearing loss (NIHL) is the most common workplace disorders in the U.S. Around, 30 million workers are at risk of NIHL, and 22 million American adults aged between 20–69 are already suffering from it.
-Many people with hearing loss find it difficult to hear speech in noisy situations.
-Even with hearing aids, people can continue to experience difficulties in some noisy situations, especially if noise reduction feature isn't available.
-These headphones are designed to improve signal-to-noise ratio and listening comfort while reducing the noise.
+Hearing headphones make up a significant share of all types.
+Noise-induced hearing loss is the most common occupational problem in the United States (NIHL).
+Around 30 million employees are at risk of NIHL, and 22 million people in the U.S are already affected.
+Many people with hearing loss find it challenging to hear speech in noisy situations.
+Even with hearing aids, people have problems hearing in noisy situations, especially if a noise reduction option isn't available.
+These headphones are designed to decrease noise while also boosting the signal-to-noise ratio and comfort of listening.